Nurse explains real reason you should wait 6 weeks to have sex after having a baby

 One of those pieces of advice is to not have sex for at least six weeks post birth?
 But why?

-A nurse using the TikTok username @obnursejen recently uploaded a video explaining why you should wait and it's really interesting.
+A nurse using the TikTok username @obnursejen uploaded a video explaining why you should wait and it's really interesting.

 The nurse explained that the reasoning behind telling mums not to have sex until a couple of months after you give birth is to prevent infection.